The complete grower’s guide to this killer strain

 The process of water curing is still relatively unused, but an increasing number of growers are switching from the classic glass jar method.
 Water curing is faster and purer and involves dissolving built-up sugars and salts rather than waiting for the plant to break them down.
 The unwanted solids will dissolve in water, but THC and resin glands remain safe because they are insoluble.

-While you can use tap water, water from a Reverse Osmosis (RO) system is better.
+While you can use tap water, H2O from a Reverse Osmosis (RO) system is better.
 All you need is your freshly harvested buds, RO water, and containers.
 It is a good idea to at least trim away the larger fan leaves before submerging your buds in water at a temperature of between 65- and 75-degrees Fahrenheit.
 Make sure you keep the containers closed at all times and change the water at least once a day.

 At this stage, hang your buds upside down to dry in the usual manner.
-If you’re in a hurry, you can quick-dry the buds without having to worry about the normal side effects, which may include headaches and a harsh smoke.
+If you’re in a hurry, you can quick-dry the buds without having to worry about the typical side effects, which may include headaches and a harsh smoke.
 If you’re not happy with your current curing method, why not give water curing a try?